Zoom on the Westinghouse WGen6000

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen6000 compare to generators of similar power (between 5500 and 6500 W).

-- In terms of its dry weight, the Westinghouse WGen6000 stands at only 174 lbs, meaning that is one of the lighter devices of the 5500-6500 rated wattage category Regarding dry weight, one of the champions in the same power range is the Pulsar G65BN, with a dry weight of only 126 lbs.
+- Regarding its weight, the Westinghouse WGen6000 only weighs in at 174 pounds, which means it's one of the lighter generators in the 5500-6500 rated wattage range.
+If weight is your top priority, one of the champions in this power category is the Pulsar G65BN, weighing just 126 pounds.

-- This generator has a somewhat average expected noise for its power range, rated at 72 dBA.
+- The generator can be considered average in its noise for its power category, as it is rated at 72 dBA.
 If noise emissions are important to you, one of the least noisy generators of this power range is the Honda EU7000iS with only 52 dBA.

 As you can see from this interactive chart, when compared to other 5500-6500W generators, the Westinghouse WGen6000 is on the cheap side of the price range.